Solve the world’s problems.

 Solving world hunger is not a problem when you teach people how to grow and preserve their food.
 Humans have been doing this since creation.

-Why is this a problem now?
+Why is this a challenge now?
 Dependency is the answer.

-People forget to be self-sufficient and not depend on others for their needs.
-I know some world areas are not easy to grow food, but overall, you need seeds, water, fertile soil, and sunshine to grow your food.
+People often forget to be self-sufficient and not depend on others for their needs.
+I know some areas of the world are not easy to grow food in, but overall, seeds, water, fertile soil, and sunshine are needed to grow food.

 World Problems To Solve